phoenixframework/phoenix/guides/deployment/deployment.md

 ## Community Deployment Guides

-* [Render](https://render.com) has first class support for Phoenix applications, with no connection limits, no forced restarts and full support for Elixir clusters.
-Check out their guides for hosting Phoenix with [Mix releases](https://render.com/docs/deploy-phoenix), [Distillery](https://render.com/docs/deploy-phoenix-distillery), and as a [Distributed Elixir Cluster](https://render.com/docs/deploy-elixir-cluster).
+  * [Render](https://render.com) has first class support for Phoenix applications.
+There are guides for hosting Phoenix with [Mix releases](https://render.com/docs/deploy-phoenix), [Distillery](https://render.com/docs/deploy-phoenix-distillery), and as a [Distributed Elixir Cluster](https://render.com/docs/deploy-elixir-cluster).